numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

         def _get_loop(...) -> lowlevel_C_loop:
             raise NotImplementedError

+which describes the casting from one DType to another.
 In NEP 43 this ``CastingImpl`` object is used unchanged to support universal functions.

 ******************************************************************************
 Definitions